UBC-Thunderbots/Software/docs/getting-started.md

                         ...
                 ```

-            - An appropriate interface I could choose is `enp0s5`
+            - An appropriate interface we could choose is `enp0s5`
         - If we are running the AI as "blue": `./tbots.py run thunderscope_main --interface=[interface_here] --run_blue`
         - If we are running the AI as "yellow": `./tbots.py run thunderscope_main --interface=[interface_here] --run_yellow`
         - `[interface_here]` corresponds to the `ifconfig` interfaces seen in the previous step